Reddone/case-ql/docs/intro.md

 - SQL tokens and functions used internally in the project to avoid repetitions.
 Maybe you can use them too.

 [Util documentation](./util.md)

+## JSON Circe Module

+This module contains circe decoders for *Filter*, *Modifier* and other types not covered by Circe.

 ## GraphQL Sangria Module